eficode-academy/rf-katas/exercises/00-getting-started.md

 ## Terminology

 In this section, you will see a lot of Python, operating system and Robot Framework related jargon which might be confusing to some.
-So before you go further, let's clarify some terminology that is used frequently in the Docker ecosystem.
+So before you go further, let's clarify some terminology that is used frequently in this ecosystem.

 - *pip* - Python package manager, this is a tool that is needed to install Robot Framework and needed test libraries
-- *shell* - The shell is the command interpretor in an operating system such as Unix or GNU/Linux, it is a program that executes other programs
+- *shell* - The shell is the command interpreter in an operating system such as Unix or GNU/Linux, it is a program that executes other programs
 - *bat / batch file / cmd* - A batch file is a script file in DOS, OS/2 and Microsoft Windows.
 It consists of a series of commands to be executed by the command-line interpreter, stored in a plain text file.
 - *robot* - The command line tool that allows the user to run Robot Framework test cases and tasks
 - *test suite* - A Robot file that contains test cases
-- *keyword* - keyword is like a function that robot uses to execute steps
+- *keyword* - a component, similar to a function in programming, that robot uses to execute steps
 - *arguments* - Values that are given to keywords.
 Also known as parameters.

 ## Install robotframework